robbintt/patternbook/instructions/macos.md

 3. Add any configurations you need to controllermate
     - My configs should be in ~/.dotfiles/extra/
     - I modified a minecraft config from http://dig.ratbastards.org/post/29623068215/minecraft-on-the-mac-with-an-xbox-controller
+    - note: the minecraft config requires the `system preferences->mouse` tracking speed be at the lowest (leftmost) setting.

 #### Future